tohidsmart/Pacman/README.md

 - <b> Pacman </b>
   - This project is the main entry of application.
 It parses commands from command line and passes them to pacman processor as it depends on.The parser can parse commands from console and file alternatively.
 The Runtime parses instructions from command line.
 - <b>Pacman.UnitTest </b>
   - This is Unit test projects.
-Unit test are divided into categories of  test cases : normal  and edge-case scenarios.
+Unit test are divided into two categories of test cases : normal  and edge-case scenarios.
 The commands of each unit test provied by a separate text file in the project directory.

 #### How to run the project